tomara-x/quartz/README.md

 - `IC` clear info texts
 - `ID` show/hide entity id in visible info texts

-###### audio node info
-- `ni` number of inputs the selected entity's audio node has
-- `no` number of outputs the selected entity's audio node has
-- `np` print info about the audio net in the selected entity

 ###### inspect commands
 (information about the selected entities)
 - `ii` entity id's